maxhallinan/git-chipper/readme.md

 $ git-chipper --help
   Usage
     $ git-chipper

+	Options
+		-n, --not
+			Select all branch names except those provided in this comma-separated list.

+	Examples
+		$ git-chipper
+		# ...follow the terminal prompt instructions

+		$ git-chipper --not=foo,bar,baz
 		# ...follow the terminal prompt instructions
 ```